Flexera logo

 Snowflake CoCo for developers

-Snowflake Cortex Code launched in February 2026 and grew to over 7,100 accounts by the time of summit, making it the fastest-growing product in Snowflake’s history.
+Snowflake Cortex Code launched in February 2026 and grew to over 7,100 accounts by the time of the Summit, making it the fastest-growing product in Snowflake’s history.
 Internally, developers and data engineers were already calling it CoCo, so Snowflake made it official.

 Snowflake CoCo branding and product overview - Snowflake Summit 2026